 Problem solving interview questions test how well candidates respond to problems that arise, including analyzing the problem and considering the pros and cons before reaching a sound decision.

 This often includes the ability to think critically, so problem solving interview questions focus on gathering information on past situations the candidate has dealt with and how they would approach situations specific to your organization and/or industry.
+Through these questions, you can also assess for critical thinking skills.

 Tips for using problem solving questions to screen candidates